By Dan Hosseinzadeh,

 Co-Chair, DICOM Working Group for Pathology (WG-26)

 A recent article from the National Academy of Medicine: Procuring Interoperability: Achieving High-Quality, Connected, and Person-Centered Care highlights the results of adopting standards for true interoperability: more patient-centric and high quality care.
-DICOM is the universal standard for interoperability in medical imaging.
+DICOM is the universal standard for interoperability in medical imaging - we wrote a blog about why it's important that you can read here.

 Following on this topic, here we explore how DICOM’s Pathology Working Group (WG-26) is pushing the boundaries of interoperability through a series of DICOM Digital Pathology Connectathons.
 In the past year, WG-26 organized four DICOM Digital Pathology Connectathon events at the following pathology conferences: